LGBTQ rights in Russia: Transgender issues

 In Tsarist Russia, young women would sometimes pose as men or act like tomboys.
-This was often tolerated among the educated middle classes, with the assumption that such behavior was asexual and would stop when the girl married.
+This was often tolerated among the educated middle classes, with the assumption that such behaviour was asexual and would stop when the girl married.
 However, cross-dressing was widely seen as sexually immoral behavior, punishable by God promoted through the Church and later criminalized by the government.

 In Soviet Russia, sex reassignment surgeries were first tried during the 1920s but became prohibited until the 1960s.
-Later they were performed by Irina Golubeva, an endocrinologist, authorized by psychiatrist Aron Belkin, who was the strongest Soviet advocate for transgender people until his death in 2003.
+Later they were performed by Irina Golubeva, an endocrinologist, authorised by psychiatrist Aron Belkin, who was the strongest Soviet advocate for transgender people until his death in 2003.

-On 29 December 2014, Russia passed a road safety law, allowing the government to deny driver's licenses to people with several classes of mental disorders according to ICD-10.
+On 29 December 2014, Russia passed a road safety law, allowing the government to deny driver's licences to people with several classes of mental disorders according to ICD-10.
 Class "F60-69 Disorders of adult personality and behaviour" includes "F64 Transsexualism" Russian and foreign critics perceived the law as a ban on transgender drivers: journalist Yelena Masyuk questioned the relevance of a person's transgender identity in regards to their ability to drive.
 On 14 January 2015, Russia's Health Ministry clarified the law, stating that it would only deny licenses to those with disorders that would impair their ability to drive safely, and explicitly stated that one's sexual orientation would not be considered a factor under the law, as it is not considered a psychiatric disorder.

 In 2018, the Ministry of Health of the Russian Federation developed a draft medical certificate that will help transgender people with confirming their gender identity on their legal documents.
 The Ministry of Justice approved this document on January 19, 2018.
 Up to this point, changes related to the gender change could only be made to the documents on the basis of a court decision.
 The Ministry of Health explained that, in accordance with the legislation, the registry offices make changes to the birth certificate if a mentioned certificate is submitted.